Trusted-Services/trusted-services/docs/security/threat-models/generic-threat-model.rst

     | DF13      | FF-A manifest and other data is handed over to a Trussed Service                | No       |
     +-----------+---------------------------------------------------------------------------------+----------+

+It is worth highlighting two different dataflow types between the service and its clients:
+    1. Direct communication through shared memory.
+DF1 and DF5 represents this type of communication and it may be sensitive to TOCTTOU attacks.
+See threat 10 below.
+    2. Indirect communication through registers.
+DF2 and DF3 represents this type.
+This type is more secure and less performant.

 Trust boundaries
 ----------------